meejah/magic-wormhole-protocols/dilated-file-transfer.md

 The filenames in the `"files"` list are unicode relative paths (relative to the `"base"` from the `DirectoryOffer` and NOT including that part.
 The `base` name MUST NOT include any path separators (neither forward nor backward slashes).
-The filesnames in `files` MAY include path separators, which MUST always be `/` (even on non-unix systems).
+The filenames in `files` MAY include path separators, which MUST always be `/` (even on non-unix systems).
 To be clear: any path separator MUST be a `/`.
 The filenames in `files` MUST NOT include `..`.